How to Open a Joint Business Bank Account

 Pros

-• All owners have access to the funds.
-Since you can both access the account’s money, it’s easier for either person to make purchases for the company.
+- All owners have access to the funds.
+Because you can both access the account’s money, it’s easier for either person to make purchases for the company.

 Cons

-• All owners have access to the funds.
-This is also a benefit, but equal access means that one partner could withdraw funds even if they weren’t the initial contributor, meaning trust is paramount.
+- All owners have access to the funds.
+This is also a benefit, but equal access means that one partner could withdraw funds even if the other isn't aware or doesn't approve, meaning trust is paramount.

 Who Needs to Open a Joint Bank Account?